World of Warcraft Macros – How to Make Them

-As you might figured it out, macros commands start with a / (forward slash).
+As you might figure it out, macros commands start with a / (forward slash).
 There are tens of such commands and these are maybe the most used:

-Each patch or expansion usually adds more commands into the game.
+Each patch or expansion usually adds more commands to the game.
 WoWPedia has a full list of all possible slash commands available to the default game client.

 Many World of Warcraft addons also add custom slash commands that usually open up the addon’s configuration panel or perform a specific action.
-These commands can also be included into a macro or simply typed into chat.
+These commands can also be included in a macro or simply typed into the chat.

 There are also a couple of nifty commands that we can use in our macros.
 They are called metacommands and can affect the appearance of a button on the Action Bar.
 They start with a # (hashtag) symbol.
 Two metacommands are well known:

 #show – affects the button’s icon on the Action Bar.

 #showtooltip – affects the button’s icon and tooltip on the Action Bar.

 In this example,